M Stands for Management

 Manage Your Day-to-Day Money

-Keep in mind that credit scores are numerically calculated representations of the risk you pose to potential lenders of missing future payments.
-Based upon your recent history of payments, debts, credit limits, missed or late payments, and efforts to acquire additional debt, the score estimates the likelihood that you will make payments on time in the near future.
+Keep in mind that credit scores are numerical representations of the risk you pose to potential lenders of missing future payments.
+Based upon your recent history of payments, debts balances, credit limits, missed or late payments, and efforts to acquire additional debt, the score estimates your likelihood making payments on time in the near future.

 The higher the score the better, with FICO scores ranging from 300 to 850.
 Since there is no such thing as a risk-free loan, even an 850 does not indicate a perfect score.